Kentucky House Bill 528: Shared Parenting Day

 Upon the legal request of Hale, encouraged by Bevin, the Commonwealth proclaimed April 26 as "Shared Parenting Day" to honor shared parenting as a way to encourage children's access to both parents.
-Hale also chose yellow as the designated color of Shared Parenting Day by referring it the traditional use of yellow ribbons for family reunification.
+Hale also chose yellow as the designated color of Shared Parenting Day by referencing the traditional use of yellow ribbons for family reunification.
 In 2020, at the request of the National Parents Organization's Linda Reutzel, Missouri became the second state to proclaim April 26 as Shared Parenting Day.
 In 2021, Arizona and Massachusetts followed suit.
+In 2022, the South Dakota legislature passed House Concurrent Resolution 6003, recognizing April 26 as Shared Parenting Day each year.